binduu04/kasparro-frontend-Bindushree-B/README.md

 **What I'd improve with more time:**

 - Could add animations for page transitions
-- Better mobile navigation (hamburger menu for small screens)
+- Currently works on small screens as well but can be improvised a bit (hamburger menu for small screens)
 - More comprehensive error messages
-- Add tests (never got to that part)

 **What I struggled with:**